Last updated 23 August 2021

 The Ministry of Health has published COVID-19: General cleaning and disinfection advice (7 August 2020).
 This guidance is for general cleaning and disinfection advice for indoor and outdoor areas that are accessed by the public.

 The Ministry of Health updated advice on the use of face masks as part of the response to COVID-19.
-See their page on COVID-19: Use of masks in the community (18 November 2020) for more information.
+See their page on COVID-19: Use of masks in the community for more information - this page is regularly updated.
 The official government website has information for the general public on masks including what type of mask to use, when to wear masks at different alert levels and how to wear a face mask.

 Oranga Tamariki has published information about their practices on their Practice Centre Website which provides helpful protocols and advice for meeting the COVID-19 restrictions.

-Services provided under the Oranga Tamariki Act 1989, and other social services provided to support persons to maintain critical well-being, including crisis support for people who are unsafe or homeless, can use the Online Business Travel Register for travel across Alert Level boundaries.
+During a regional resurgence, travel into or out of an affected region may be limited with a COVID-19 Alert Level Boundary.
+Services provided under the Oranga Tamariki Act 1989, and other social services provided to support persons to maintain critical well-being, including crisis support for people who are unsafe or homeless, may be able to use the Online Business Travel Register for travel across Alert Level boundaries.
+For more information see the Ministry of Business, Innovation and Employment information on COVID-19: Business travel across Alert Level Boundaries.
 MSD describes travel across Alert Level boundaries for social service organisations in this newsletter (15 February 2021).

 If you are a social services organisation that receives support or funding from a government agency and you need help with a business continuity plan or resourcing PPE, email: firstname.lastname@example.org.